mosip/documentation/docs/esignet-end-user-guide.md

 ![](\_images/idp-login-bio-selectdevice.png)

 6\.
-The resident clicks on `Scan and verify` button.
+The resident clicks on `Scan and Verify` button.

 ![](\_images/idp-login-bio-scan.png)